MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-ios-sample-app-call-web-api.md

 ---
-title: Sign in users and call an API in sample iOS mobile app by using native authentication
+title: Sign in users and call an API in sample iOS/macOS mobile app by using native authentication
 description: Learn how sign in users and call an API in sample iOS mobile app by using native authentication

 author: henrymbuguakiarie